Fiancé charged with draining missing woman’s bank accounts

 Wyoming Truth journalist Jennifer Kocher is amazed at the determination of the searchers.

-“I’ve covered many missing persons cases, and this one felt different because nobody at the searches knew who she was,” Kocher said.
+“I’ve covered many missing person cases, and this one felt different because nobody at the searches knew who she was,” Kocher said.

 Police have asked the public to be on the lookout for a 55-gallon metal drum that could be burned and abandoned.